 Gateway Timeout Error

-Identify your error scenario
+Identify your 504 HTTP error scenario

 Your computer is behind a proxy service.
-You can get 504 errors while browsing when your network traffic is passing through an intermediate proxy service.
+You can get Status Code 504 while browsing when your network traffic is passing through an intermediate proxy service.
 This is common in big companies and in some Internet providers in order to add a layer of security and/or to reduce the network traffic.

 Your application or website is behind a proxy service.
 You get the error 504 only while browsing a determined website.
 In this case, the site throwing the error does have a proxy server acting as a Firewall, Load Balancer, or CDN (Content Delivery Network).

-504 Gateway Timeout causes
+Status Code 504 Gateway Timeout causes

 We will group the error causes depending on previous proxy usage cases.